tufaildafedar0-prog/blog-website/README.md

 ## Overview
 A responsive and interactive blog website built using **HTML, CSS, and JavaScript**.
-This website features multiple blog posts, a comment system, search functionality, and a **dark mode toggle** for enhanced user experience.
+This website features multiple blog posts, a comment system, search functionality for enhanced user experience.

 ---